jon-adams/optimus-prime/README.md

 * handle inverse ranges such that 1-10 and 10-1 are equivalent
 * ensure that there is a test against the range 7900 and 7920

-## Plan
+## Development Plan

 * ✓ yeoman template
 * ✓ update libraries but stick to default .Net framework level for the ease of the consumer
 * ✓ setup coverage tool and script to run it
 * ✓ TDD test setup
 * ✓ implement basic/brute force prime number
-* ✓ throw in faster Sieve of Eratosthenes implementation?
+* ✓ throw in faster Sieve of Eratosthenes implementation
+* for fun, throw in some parallelization so it uses more than one CPU core